Followers

 Military Disaster

-Meanwhile, Burgoyne's failure and surrender to the Americans at Saratoga in October 1777 set off a series of events that brought the French and Spanish into the conflict against Britain.
-After Cornwallis surrendered at Yorktown in October 1781, the British realized they had to manage what seemed to be their defeat in America.
+Meanwhile, Burgoyne's defeat and surrender to the Americans at Saratoga in October 1777 triggered a series of events that drew France and Spain into the fight against Britain.
+After Cornwallis surrendered at Yorktown in October 1781, the British realized they needed to deal with what appeared to be their defeat in America.

 Surrender at Yorktown